gauravsitlani/pyTM/README.md

 How it works-
 python pyTM.py <arguments>

-Currently working arguments:
+Currently working arguments:<br/>
--a to add the tasks along with due time
+  -a to add the tasks along with due time.<br/>
--ls to list all the tasks
+  -ls to list all the tasks.<br/>

-Further need of additions :
+Further need of additions :<br/>
--d to delete a particular task
+  -d to delete a particular task.<br/>
--u update a particular task
+  -u update a particular task.<br/>
-notifying on due time with a pop up.
+  notifying on due time with a pop up.<br/>